raberin/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+    O(1) since you're appending at the end

 2. What is the runtime complexity of `dequeue`?
+    O(1) in DLL's due to the nature of the data stucture.
+Remove the head, change pointers.
 3. What is the runtime complexity of `len`?
+    Depends entirely on how it's implemented.
+If it's not saved on constructor, it would be O(n).
+If it IS saved it's O(1)

 ## Binary Search Tree